Graduate transfer Johnson headed to Wake Forest, not ETSU

-WINSTON-SALEM, N.C.
-(AP) Graduate transfer Jalen Johnson has decided to play at Wake Forest instead of East Tennessee State.
+Graduate transfer Jalen Johnson has decided to play at Wake Forest instead of East Tennessee State.

 Johnson announced the change in a social media post Monday.
 The 6-foot-6 Johnson graduated in December from Tennessee and was set to join ETSU under Steve Forbes, who later left to take over the Demon Deacons program.